min2ha/ukwa-site/content/target/67064/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: QUENTIN LETTS: How Penka the cow, sentenced to death by Brussels for straying from Bulgaria into Serbia, sums up all that’s wrong with the EU

 Does the tale of Penka the cow which strayed from Bulgaria into Serbia present the EU as a reservoir of practical and amiable administration, or a realm of hectoring, more-than-my-job’s-worth martinets determined above all else to follow the small-print of rules written by remote Brussels legislators?